dbcli/pgcli/docs/pages/full_screen_apps.rst

 The :class:`~prompt_toolkit.layout.containers.Window` class itself is
 particular: it is a :class:`~prompt_toolkit.layout.containers.Container` that can contain a :class:`~prompt_toolkit.layout.controls.UIControl`.
 Thus, it's the adaptor between the two.
 The :class:`~prompt_toolkit.layout.containers.Window` class also takes care of scrolling the content and wrapping the lines if needed.

-Finally, there is the :class:`~prompt_toolkit.layout.layout.Layout` class which wraps the whole layout.
+Finally, there is the :class:`~prompt_toolkit.layout.Layout` class which wraps the whole layout.
 This is responsible for keeping track of which window has the focus.

 Here is an example of a layout that displays the content of the default buffer on the left, and displays ``"Hello world"`` on the right.
 In between it shows a